z80dev/foundry-el/README.md

-# Foundry Anvil Transient for Emacs
+# Foundry utilities for Emacs

-This package provides an Emacs interface for launching and configuring Anvil, the local testnet node from the Foundry suite of Ethereum development tools.
+This package provides an Emacs interface for launching and configuring various foundry commands.
+Currently it only supports Anvil, the local testnet node from the Foundry suite of Ethereum development tools.

 ## Features